Jayboy628/DataDrivenHealthcare/README.md

 ## Ingestion Approach for Data Lake

-Our Ingestion Approach is designed to ensure that all data pipeline components are appropriately set up and functioning as intended.
+Our ingestion approach is meticulously designed to ensure all components of the data pipeline are properly established and operational.

----
 ### Airflow: Orcahstrate the following:
-  - **Sources**: ingest data into raw_files folder (S3 buckets) and `alert`.
+  - **Sources**: ingest data into `raw_files` folder (S3 buckets) and issue an `alert`.
     - **Folder Management and Notification**:
-      - errors: error files store in the error_folder `Slack alert`.
+      - errors: error files stored in the `error_folder` with a `Slack alert`.
-      - processed: processed data ingest into snowflake `Slack alert`
+      - processed: processed data is ingested into snowflake with a`Slack alert`

 ### 1. Project Environment